Earth-like Supper Part II

 3/4 cup demerara sugar (or coconut sugar or brown sugar or whatever sugar you have on hand)

-1 1/3 cups 70% cacao, dark chocolate chips (for an elevated experience, buy your fave dark chocolate and chop into chips)
+1 & 1/3 cups dark chocolate chunks, 70% cacao (for an elevated experience, buy your fav dark chocolate and chop into chunks)

 1 cup water (for mixing dry ingredients)